olchyk98/music-launchpad/README.md

 # music-launchpad
-Launchpad visual show based on your favorite songs!
+Rectangles visual show based on your favorite songs!